shortishly/pgmp/README.md

 Where `replication_logical_publication_names` is a comma separated list of publication names for `pgmp` to replicate.
-The contents of the PostgreSQL table is replicated into an ETS table of the same name.
+The contents of the [PostgreSQL][postgresql-org] table is replicated into an ETS table of the same name.

 ```erlang
 1> ets:i(xyz).